TylerTemp/SaintsField/Docs~/README.md

 *   `EColor eColor = EColor.White`: color of the handle
 *   `float alpha = 1f`: color's alpha of the handle
 *   `string color = null`: use a color for the handle.
 If starts with `#`, a hex color is used.
 Otherwise, use the target field/callback which the value/return-value must be a Color.

+You can also use `RadiusHandleShowIf`/`RadiusHandleHideIf` to control its visibility programmatically.
+They share the same syntax as `ShowIf`/`HideIf`.

 ```csharp
 [RadiusHandle] public float floatRadius;